superluminalC/KaraoPy/README.md

 Yes, read question above.

 ### How do I modify the metadata of my videos?
 Open the `karaoke_database.csv`, located in the folder you have put your `KaraoPy.py`.
 The fields are separated by a (not commom) vertical bar (|).
 Change the respective title and artist field for each entry.
-Do not change the others fields!
+You you need to write the metadata with vertical bar, put the contents of that field around double quotes ("This | is a example"). **Do not change the others fields!
+Do not modify while the program is running!**

 ### Why does KaraoPy spawn three different processes?
 Because Kivy.
 I searched a lot for a solution with no avail.
-If I use thread, the user interface become very, VERY laggy.
+If I use threads, then user interface become very, VERY laggy.
 I had to live with it.

 ### Why the fuck does KaraoPy uses 80% of my CPU?
 Good question, I would like to know too.
-If you know how to solve, send me a message.
+If you know how to solve, please, tell me.

 ### Why the user interface display messages is in a strange language?
 Because it is Hue lang-I mean, Portuguese.
 You can change that messages if you want.
-Almost all the variables in code are self-explanatory.
+Almost all the variables in code are self-explanatory (this_explain_why_I_use_a_lot_of_underscores).

+### Your code looks ugly, bad written, amateurish and do not follow Python guidelines.
+Is it even a question?

+### Ok, I want to modify it but I did not understand what you did.
+Can I contact you?
+Yes, send me a message.

+### Why do you hate so much Kivy?
+Do I hate it?
+Ok...
+I'm not a professional coder, I just do it by hobby, but I think that while Kivy made this program happen, the documentation is not good (one of main features, the KvLang, is largely ignored by documentation.
+I learned a lot about the language through Google searching); the explanation of the API lacks a "how to use"; you just can't type IME on a Kivy text input field; you need workaround for Kivy to work with threads; there is no fallback font when glyphs are not found in used font (e.g. Arial does not have Japanese glyphs.
+Word uses a fallback font which have; Kivy display squares), etc. I survived, but I've lost an arm and a leg while transmutating Kivy into my software.
+On other side, I just love Python!
+Easy, beautiful, a lot of modules and great documentation.

 ### KaraoPy...
-Kara oPy... oPy... hey, is it a innuendo?
+Kara oPy... oPy... hey, is it an innuendo?
-Sure.
+Surely.

+## Copyright
+Besides the imports, fonts, and small snippets from Python documentation and modified version of the hash method, everything else was made by me, including logos and buttons designs.
+I have not choose yet which license, so I retain full copyright, but surely you can read, download, modify (fork), redistribute, make a executable and have fun, in a non-commercial way, and giving credits to me (link to the repository page on GitHub), and your modification (forking) or executable should have the same condition.

+## Final thoughts
+Aqui é HUE porra!